Skip to content

 As mentioned above, a share subscription agreement is just one type of share offer document.
 If your investor has not requested a share subscription agreement, it would not be in the company’s interest to offer this up.

 An alternative is a share offer or share subscription letter.
 This document is concise, outlining the key terms and mechanics of the investment.
 However, it does not contain the company or founder warranties.
-Therefore, you get all the upside from the additional investment without the potential downsides associated with guarantees and liabilities.
+Therefore, you receive the full benefit of the additional investment without taking on the potential downsides that come with guarantees and liabilities.
 Instead, the investor must conduct their own due diligence

 A share offer or share subscription letter is commonly used in seed or series A rounds when raising from family and friends or angel investors in a priced round.
 Venture capital (VC) investors are generally less involved in later rounds.
 If you are raising funds from a venture capitalist, they will likely insist on a share subscription agreement containing detailed representations and warranties from the Company and its founders.